chalithah/T-Pot-Honeypot-Cloud-Deployment/README.md

 | Accept | TCP      | 64294–64297 | 0.0.0.0/0  | Access to Web UI, Kibana, and Admin         |
 | Drop   | Any      | All         | 0.0.0.0/0  | Block all other traffic                     |

-📌 _Optional: Restrict admin access to your IP instead of `0.0.0.0/0`._

 ---